J&J to spin off consumer products and focus on drugs | Business

 Johnson & Johnson plans to spin off its consumer health division that sells Listerine and Baby Powder to focus on pharmaceuticals and medical devices in the biggest shake-up in the U.S. company's 135-year history.
 The move by the world's largest health products company follows similar announcements by conglomerates Toshiba https://www.reuters.com/technology/toshiba-set-announce-split-into-three-firms-shareholder-reaction-focus-2021-11-12 and General Electric https://www.reuters.com/business/ge-form-three-public-companies-2021-11-09 and underscores how big, diversified corporations are under pressure to simplify their structures.

 This has particularly been the case in healthcare, where the slow-and-steady business of selling products such as shampoos and moisturizers has increasingly diverged from the high-risk, high-reward work of developing and marketing blockbuster drugs.
-"The new Johnson & Johnson and the new consumer health company would each be able to more effectively allocate resources to deliver for patients and consumers, drive growth and unlock significant value," said Joaquin Duato, who is expected to become chief executive officer in January.
+"We think these have evolved as fundamentally different businesses," J&J Chief Executive Alex Gorsky said.
+He said the differences in the businesses had become particularly clear during the COVID-19 pandemic as consumers bought more products online.

 It has created a subsidiary to manage the multi-billion-dollar claims and said on Friday the decision to separate the consumer division had nothing to do with the lawsuits.
 J&J stopped selling https://reut.rs/30oMH5w the baby powder in the United States and Canada last year.